 - We recommend they arrange cancelation insurance when booking their flight.
 From our research, many airlines do now also offer more flexible flight change policies.

-- We recommend they check travel insurance implications with travel insurance providers to make sure they will get medical coverage in Spain during their stay, specially when they do not have the European Health Insurance card.
+- We recommend they check travel insurance implications with travel insurance providers to make sure they will get medical coverage against Covid in Spain during their stay.

 More information will be shared when available.
 Best wishes.

 Updated information about Covid-19 in this site of MINISTRY OF HEALTH IN SPAIN